ctottinger/Fourth-and-Forever/readme.md

 ___

 ## Entry Fee
 The entry fee for the 2025–2026 season will be **$50**, increasing to $100 beginning for the 2026–2027 season.
 All competing teams must pay their entry fee in full prior to the scheduled startup draft, and annual rookie drafts in the future.
-Any team that fails to pay by this deadline will be removed from the league and replaced with a new owner.
+Any team that fails to pay by this deadline will be removed from the league.

 In this league, all entry fees are non-refundable.
 To trade future draft picks, both teams involved in the trade must prepay the entry fees for the season in question.
-This policy ensures that all managers remain committed to the league and prevents disruptions caused by unpaid dues.
+This prevents team owners from trading all future picks and leaving the league, leaving a new owner to deal with the fallout.

 ___

 ## Roster

 Each team will have a maximum of 25 active players.
 Teams are allowed no more than three quarterbacks, but there are no restrictions on other positions.
 Four injured reserve (IR) slots will be available for use, and managers are responsible for monitoring player statuses.
 Players must be activated from the IR slots within two weeks once they are no longer tagged IR, to prevent these slots from being used as extra active player storage.

-	To accommodate the rookie draft in future years, teams will receive four additional roster slots during the off-season immediately before the rookie draft.
-These slots will increase the roster size temporarily, but rosters must be trimmed back to the 25-player limit by the Wednesday before Week 1 of the NFL regular season.

 ___